KuanHsiaoKuo/the-rust-programming-book-khk/src/ch08-01-vectors.md

 - via indexing
 - or using the `get` method.

-n the following examples, we’ve annotated the types of the values that are returned from these functions for extra clarity.
+In the following examples, we’ve annotated the types of the values that are returned from these functions for extra clarity.

 Listing 8-4 shows both methods of accessing a value in a vector, with indexing